 Clearly, the likelihood of demand exceeding capacity should be assessed for every ward, in a holistic way.
 Hence, to compare the three elective schedules (observed, postponement and cancellation), we chart the probability of bed demand exceeding the maximum capacity on every simulated ward as shown in Figures 9 to 11.
 Monday is excluded because this is when the symbiotic simulation is initialised.
 Added to the figures are estimates of ‘bed-midnights over capacity’ (BMOC), which is the total number of beds in excess of each ward’s capacity, for all wards, summed over the midnights in the planning horizon (based on [49]).
 A single estimate is obtained by averaging this metric over all replications for the simulated week.

 The charts clearly show that Ward 5B is the most likely ward to encounter capacity issues for most days of the week if the observed schedule is not revised.
 The Postponement Schedule is able to reduce the peaks in probability on both Wednesday and Friday for Ward 5B, and as expected, increases the probabilities on Thursday and Saturday.
 However, the level of risk is now more even across the week, and hospital managers may consider these two days to be in a better position to accommodate additional patients than Wednesday and Friday.
 The estimated BMOC also sees a decrease of 0.49 bed-midnights, also indicating a net improvement across all wards using this schedule.
-The Cancellation Schedule further reduces the probability of Ward 5B encountering capacity issues by approximately 5%, and BMOC by 0.29. ospital managers may trade-off this improvement against the consequences of cancelling the patient.
+The Cancellation Schedule further reduces the probability of Ward 5B encountering capacity issues by approximately 5%, and BMOC by 0.29.
+Whilst operation cancellations are clearly undesirable, hospital managers may nevertheless sometimes need to trade-off this sort of an improvement against the consequences of cancelling the patient.

 This example illustrates how our symbiotic simulation might be used to best reduce the likelihood of excessive bed demand, thereby balancing emergency and elective workloads.